-You may be knowing well about the term symmetry which is defined as a balanced and an proportionate similarity which is found in two halves of object, that is, one-half is the mirror image of the other half.
-Let us now learn about line of symmetry.
+You may be knowing well about the term symmetry which is defined as a balanced and a proportionate similarity which is found in two halves of an object, that is, one-half is the mirror image of the other half.
+Let us now learn about the line of symmetry.

 Line of Symmetry

 The imaginary line or axis along which you can fold a figure to obtain the symmetrical halves is called the line of symmetry.
 It basically divides an object into two halves.
 There may be one or more lines of symmetry.
 In fact, a shape may have:

 - No line of symmetry which implies that the figure is asymmetrical